heruoxin/Ice-Box-Docs/Device Owner (Non Root) Setup.md

 - A: That is how device owner mode works.

 - Q: How to uninstall Ice Box?
 - A: Just select "Uninstall" in the settings of Ice Box.
+Please make sure all apps has been defrosted before uninstall.